angular/angular/aio/content/tutorial/toh-pt5.md

 First, `AppRoutingModule` imports `RouterModule` and `Routes` so the app can have routing functionality.
 The next import, `HeroesComponent`, will give the Router somewhere to go once you  configure the routes.

-Notice that the `CommonModule` references and `declarations` array are unecessary, so are no longer part of `AppRoutingModule`.
+Notice that the `CommonModule` references and `declarations` array are unnecessary, so are no longer part of `AppRoutingModule`.
 The following sections explain the rest of the `AppRoutingModule` in more detail.